 All members including Age-Group and recreational athletes are bound by the British Triathlon Anti-Doping Rules (the UK Anti-Doping Rules) which specify that any athlete at any level in the UK could be tested at any time.
 For further information on this testing programme please visit the UK Anti-Doping (UKAD) website.

-Elite and Age-Group athletes competing in ITU and ETU Championships are also bound by the ITU Anti-Doping Rules whereby all athletes are subject to the ITU test distribution plan.
+Elite and Age-Group athletes competing in World Triathlon (WT) and Europe Triathlon (ET) Championships are also bound by the World Triathlon Anti-Doping Rules whereby all athletes are subject to the World Triathlon test distribution plan.

 When and where are people tested

 Often testing takes place at competitions however any athlete at any level in the UK can be tested at any time.
 High performance and elite level athletes could be subject to out-of-competition testing.
 They may also be part of a National Registered Testing Pool (NRTP) and an International Registered Testing Pool (IRTP).

 Find out more about ADAMS (Anti-doping Administration & Management System) and the whereabouts programme here.